Choosing a school? You’ve got options.

 You can also check out the North Carolina Association for Public Charter Schools.

 North Carolina has many magnet schools throughout the state.
-Districts with magnet schools or programs include Cabarrus County Schools, Charlotte-Mecklenburg Schools, Durham Public Schools, Surry County Schools, Wake County Public School System, and Winston-Salem/Forsyth County Schools.
+Some districts with magnet schools or programs include Cabarrus County Schools, Charlotte-Mecklenburg Schools, Durham Public Schools, Surry County Schools, Guilford County Schools, Gaston County Schools, Onslow County Schools, Wake County Public School System, and Winston-Salem/Forsyth County Schools.

 North Carolina’s magnet schools have themes that range from international languages to cosmetology, and from Montessori to digital marketing.
-In Surry County, one magnet school is even an online school!
+In Raleigh, Washington Magnet School was recently named the top magnet elementary school in the nation!
+The 100-year-old school has a Gifted and Talented theme with 200 elective choices.

 We interviewed one North Carolina magnet school, Atkins Academic and Technology High School.
 Principal Joe Childers described the philosophy of magnet programs this way: “When kids enjoy where they are, if kids feel engaged, that’s half the battle.
 If kids have an interest or feel connected, they’re going to try harder.”